Child Custody Laws in Florida

 Parental Rights and Responsibilities

-Parental rights and responsibilities include the ability of each parent to make important decisions on behalf of the child, such as medical decisions, educational decisions, religious decisions, etc.
+Parental rights and responsibilities include each parent’s ability to make important decisions on behalf of the child, such as medical, educational, and religious decisions.

 Judges may give one parent “sole decision-making authority” for a child if they determine that joint decision-making is not in the child’s best interests.
-For instance, if both parents can’t agree on where their child should attend school, the judge may give one parent the authority to decide to prevent the child from changing schools frequently.
+For instance, if both parents can’t agree on where their child should attend school, the judge may give one parent the authority to decide where the child should attend school, to prevent the child from changing schools frequently.

 Callout 2: 3 small wooden family figures and judges gavel- Parental Rights and responsibilities - 3 numbered facts